 BIO 299D/399D.
 Substance Abuse.
 3 hours.
-Offered on sufficient demand.
+Su.

 A study of narcotics and other dangerous drugs, including alcohol.
 Historical background, physical, psychological, and other aspects of addiction, dependency, and legal aspects will be considered.

 BIO 299F/399F.
 Nature Study.
 3 hours.
 Offered on sufficient demand.